Social Policy and Tourism BA (Hons) (with Foundation Year)

 Social Policy explores the ways in which welfare provision is delivered in society, exploring who is eligible for support and who provides it.
 Our Social Policy degree is multidisciplinary in its approach and draws on ideas from sociology, economics, politics and geography.
-It explores a number of issues, including ill health and wellbeing, child welfare, unemployment, anti-social behaviour, educational opportunity, disability, homelessness, lone parents, mental health, globalisation, crime and immigration.
+It explores issues such as inequality, ill health and wellbeing, child welfare, employment and unemployment, educational opportunities, disability, homelessness, family policies, mental health, globalisation, crime and immigration.

-Studying Social Policy at Liverpool Hope University allows you to explore the answers to questions such as should the state be the main provider of welfare and what roles should the private profit making or voluntary sectors have?
+Studying Social Policy at Liverpool Hope University allows you to explore the answers to questions such as; should the state be the main provider of welfare and what roles should the private profit making or voluntary sectors have?
 How should scarce resources be allocated in society?
 How can we understand different approaches to welfare delivery across different historical periods in British society?
 Why do women and minority ethnic groups experience greater levels of disadvantage?
 How have welfare systems developed in different countries?

-The degree draws on an experienced team of lecturers who are published in the field of social policy/social welfare and are experts in particular fields of the discipline.
+The degree draws on an experienced team of lecturers who are published in the social sciences and are experts in social policy.
 The School is also a member of the national network of Social Policy course providers and benefits from engagement with national subject debates.
-There are a number of fieldtrips to enhance your learning, and we also have annual research days where leading academics, civil servants and politicians come to talk about various social problems and social issues.For more details and information about this course visit:
+There are fieldtrips to enhance your learning, and we also have annual research days where leading academics, civil servants and politicians come to talk about various social problems and social issues.For more details and information about this course visit:

 Tourism is one of the world’s largest industries and has become one of its biggest sources of employment.
-Our Tourism degree looks at tourism from both management and academic perspectives.
-It looks at issues such as the structure of the tourism industry; impacts of tourism on people and the environment; the emergence of new forms of tourism to rival the package holiday; tourism destination management and global tourism development.
+Our Tourism degree examines the industry from both management and academic perspectives.
+It looks at contemporary issues such as the structure of the tourism industry; the relationship between tourism and its host environments and cultures; the evolving trends in consumer behaviour; tourism destination management and global tourism development.

 We pay close attention to enhancing your student experience and facilitating effective student learning.
-You will be taught by a team of tutors with a wide range of practical and academic experience of Tourism.
+You will be taught by a team of tutors with a wide range of industry and academic experience of Tourism.
 Tutors take pride in being available to students and offering a high level of support.
 Our degree curriculum embeds material which aims to not only provide an in-depth, up-to-date knowledge on tourism, but also to refine critical thinking and develop your key transferable skills.
-We work closely with local tourism stakeholders to ensure that students gain insight into the ongoing management and delivery of a successful tourism destination.
+We work closely with a wide range of tourism stakeholders to ensure that students gain insight into the ongoing management and delivery of a successful tourism destination.

 Liverpool Hope University is a member of the Association for Tourism in Higher Education (ATHE), the subject association for tourism in higher education in the UK.
 Its objectives include promoting the development and recognition of tourism as a subject of study in the UK at foundation degree, undergraduate, postgraduate and doctoral levels, and encouraging high standards in learning, teaching and research.For more details and information about this course visit: